-EKS Cluster w/ NVIDIA GPUs and EFA for Machine Learning
+EKS Cluster w/ NVIDIA GPUs and EFA for Machine Learning¶

-This pattern demonstrates an Amazon EKS Cluster with an EFA-enabled nodegroup that utilizes p5.48xlarge instances with H100 NVIDIA GPUs used in distributed, multi-node machine learning.
+This pattern demonstrates an Amazon EKS Cluster with an EFA-enabled nodegroup that utilizes p5.48xlarge

 The following components are demonstrated in this pattern:

-• A "default" node group that supports addons and components that do not require GPUs nor EFA devices.
+- A "default" node group that supports addons and components that do not require GPUs nor EFA devices.
 Any pods that do not tolerate the taints of the GPU node group will be scheduled on instances within this node group.

-• A node group of p5.48xlarge instances with
+- A node group of

-• all x32 EFA network interfaces enabled
+instances with:- all x32 EFA network interfaces enabled

-• provisioned within a placement group so that the instances are provisioned close to one another in a single availability zone that supports the instance type.
+- provisioned within a placement group so that the instances are provisioned close to one another in a single availability zone that supports the instance type

-• two labels to identify that this nodegroup supports NVIDIA GPUs and EFA devices and allow pods to use node selectors with these labels
+to ensure only the intended applications are allowed to run on the nodes created - two labels to identify that this nodegroup supports NVIDIA GPUs and EFA devices and allow pods to use node selectors with these labels

-• the NVME instance store volumes are mounted in a RAID-0 array to provide a single, large, high-performance storage volume for the GPU workloads
+- the NVME instance store volumes are mounted in a RAID-0 array to provide a single, large, high-performance storage volume for the GPU workloads

-• kubelet and containerd are configured to utilize the RAID-0 volume, allowing kubelet to discover the additional storage as ephemeral storage that can be utilized by pods
+- kubelet and containerd are configured to utilize the RAID-0 volume, allowing kubelet to discover the additional storage as ephemeral storage that can be utilized by pods

-• A Helm chart deployment for the NVIDIA device plugin to expose and mount the GPUs provided by the instances to the pods that request them
+- A Helm chart deployment for the NVIDIA device plugin to expose and mount the GPUs provided by the instances to the pods that request them

-• A Helm chart deployment for the EFA device plugin to expose and mount the EFA network interfaces provided by the instances to the pods that request them.
+- A Helm chart deployment for the EFA device plugin to expose and mount the EFA network interfaces provided by the instances to the pods that request them.
 Since the EFA network interfaces are only found on the instances that provide NVIDIA GPUs in this pattern, we do not apply an additional taint for the EFA network interfaces to avoid over-constraining.

 ################################################################################